chriswmartin/text/_notes/grapes.md

 **May 19th:** No major growth from either plant.
 The Red Flame has some green wood under the bark and small amounts of root growth.
 The Himrod has neither.
 I transplanted the Himrod to a small container to make room for other plants and left the Red Flame in the ground.

-**August 28th:** After checking on the Red Flame for the first time in a few months I noticed that it finally has some new growth — a new shoot at the base of the rootstock.
+**August 28th:** Today after checking on the Red Flame for the first time in a few months I noticed that it finally has some growth — a new shoot at the base of the rootstock.
+I ended up throwing out the Himrod a month or two ago after not seeing any progress.

 ![](../assets/images/IMG_4898.jpg)